-Open PDRA position
+Open PDRA positions

 - Potential candidates willing to apply for funding such as Newton fellowshipLink opens in a new window or Marie Curie fellowshipLink opens in a new window should contact Prof. Peng Wang in advance.

-Open PhD position
+Open PhD positions

 The emergence of ferroic orderings in materials at the atomically thin limit, including ferromagnetism and ferroelectricity, has attracted tremendous attention due to their novel physics and promising applications for future flexible nanoelectronics including artificial e-skin, flexible touch sensors and health monitors.
 Understanding the underlying physics behind the ferroic phenomena requires a high-resolution image technique that can directly visualize magnetic or electric fields in the materials at the nanometer, even down to atomic resolution.
 The aim of this project is to develop a new pioneering algorithm-driven imaging technique called ptychography in conjunction with machine learning and ultrafast detectors.
 We will work closely with Superconductor & Magnetics Group.

 - MSc positions, usually starting in September, are always open.
 Please contact Prof. Peng Wang for any further details.